AmbiqAI/heartkit/docs/zoo/seg-4-tcn-lg.md

 ### <span class="sk-h2-span">Class Mapping</span>

-Identify each of the P-wave, QRS complex, and T-wave.
+The model is able to segment ECG signals into four classes: P-wave, QRS complex, T-wave, and none.
+The class mapping is as follows:

 | Base Class       | Target Class | Label        |
 | ---------------- | ------------ | ------------ |